amberstar/State/README.md

 ```

 ##Serialization
 Spot provides serialization using a data adapter.
-A data adapter is a standalone object responsible for reading and writing one type of data.
+A data adapter is a  class responsible for reading and writing one specific data type.
 Serialization is done in two-phases:

-1. Phase 1 - Model Types  -> Key-Value Data
+1. Phase 1 Encoding   [ Model Types  -> Key-Value Data]
-2. Phase 2 - Key-Value Data -> Data adapter -> Output
+2. Phase 2  Serialization  [Key-Value Data -> Data adapter -> Output]

-* deserialization is reversed.
+* deserialization is the exact reversal of this process.

 During phase one an encoder encodes the model to raw key-value data.
-This is a simillar process to NSCoding but for structs.
+This is  similar NSCoding but for structs.

-During phase two, it's up to you to choose a data adapter to use to write the key-value data out to output.
-You can use one of the built in data adapters, or you can subclass the Data.swift data adapter to make your own.
+Once model data is encoded to key-value data, a data adapter is used to write it to its output endpoint.

+You can choose any one of the built in data adapters, or you can subclass the Data.swift data adapter to make your own.

 Three data adapters are provided:

-1. Data. -> uses NSKeyValueArchiver to archive binary plist files
+1. Data. -> uses NSKeyValueArchiver to read and write binary archive plist files
 2. Plist. -> reads and writes XML plist files
 3. JSON. -> read and write JSON files